Art Ludique

-Art Ludique – The Museum is a 1,200m² museum in the 13th arrondissement of Paris, France, housed in Les Docks, cité de la mode et du design and inaugurated on 16 November 2013.
+Art Ludique – The Museum is a 1,200 m2 museum in the 13th arrondissement of Paris, France, formerly housed in Les Docks, cité de la mode et du design and inaugurated on 16 November 2013.
+As of September 2024, the museum is still looking for a permanent home after having left Les Docks in 2017.

 Creation

 Jean-Jacques Launier founded the Arludik gallery, now run by his wife Diane Launier, before organising an exhibition of works by Moebius and Miyazaki at the Monnaie de Paris in 2004, followed by exhibitions on the art of Ice Age and of John Howe created for The Lord of the Rings.
 He has also written theoretical studies such as “Art Ludique”, published by Sonatine in 2011, and later decided to found a museum dedicated to contemporary art arising from the entertainment industry.

 Description

 The museum holds several temporary exhibitions each year.
 A permanent collection is also being prepared, bringing together the most influential figurative narrative artists of the last few centuries, as well as contemporary artists from around the globe working in comic books, manga, cinema, live animation and videogames around a shared concept: ‘art ludique’.
 The museum opened with the exhibition “Pixar – 25 years of animation”, created in 2006 by Pixar and the MoMA, before hosting exhibitions dedicated to Marvel Superheroes and to Studio Ghibli's productions.